JuliaLang/julia/doc/manual/noteworthy-differences.rst

   keyword.
 Multiple values can be returned from functions and assigned as tuples, e.g.
   ``(a, b) = myfunction()`` or ``a, b = myfunction()``, instead of having to pass pointers to values as one would have to do in C/C++ (i.e. ``a = myfunction(&b)``.
-- Julia discourages the used of semicolons to end statements.
-The results of statements are not automatically printed (except at the interactive prompt, i.e. the REPL), and lines of code do not need to end with semicolons. :func:`println` or :func:`@printf` can be used to print specific output.
+- Julia does not require the use of semicolons to end statements.
+The results of expressions are not automatically printed (except at the interactive prompt, i.e. the REPL), and lines of code do not need to end with semicolons. :func:`println` or :func:`@printf` can be used to print specific output.
   In the REPL, ``;`` can be used to suppress output.
   ``;`` also has a different meaning within ``[ ]``, something to watch out for.
-  ``;`` can be used to separate 'statements' on a line, but are not strictly necessary in many cases, and are more an aid to readability.
+  ``;`` can be used to separate expressions on a single line, but are not strictly necessary in many cases, and are more an aid to readability.
 - In Julia, the operator :obj:`$` performs the bitwise XOR operation, i.e. :obj:`^` in C/C++.
 Also, the bitwise operators do not have the same precedence as C/++,